 Track the Pollen Count.
 You can download plenty of apps on your smartphone to track the pollen count in your area.
 Your local TV stations generally provide the information as well.
 Tracking the pollen count will help you know if it’s too high and whether it’s a good idea to spend much time outdoors.

 Keep Windows Closed.
 If you discover the pollen count will be high on any particular day, be sure and keep the windows to your home closed.
 This will keep pollen from drifting in and creating even more problems for you or your loved ones.

 Wear a Mask.
 If you’re going to be outside working in the yard or cutting the lawn, wear an N-95 mask and sunglasses to keep from inhaling as little pollen as possible.

 Change Your Clothes.
 Don’t wear your shoes inside the house – it will just help track pollen and other allergy triggers.
 And when you’re finished outside and come in for the day, change your clothes and promptly wash them.

 Rinse Off.
 Jump in the shower, wash your hair to get any particles off you before you sit on your furniture, or lie in your bed.
 You may also want to consider using a nasal rinse to flush out any pollen you may have inhaled.

 Invest in an Air Purifier.
-Air purifiers are designed to purify and clean the air.
+Air purifiers can help relieve allergy symptoms.
 The machines have filters that pull in and trap airborne irritants, and then clean air is released back into your home.
-The most effective air purifiers use a HEPA filter.
+The best air purifiers for allergies use a HEPA filter.
 These high-efficiency filters can trap nearly all the particles floating around in the air, even the tiniest ones that you can’t see with the naked eye.
 So, an air purifier that runs in your home regularly can rid the air of things that commonly trigger allergies like pollen, dust, mold, and pet dander.

 Best Bedroom Air Purifiers for Allergies